 \subsection{Reversing Sponged Models}

-Increasing the energy consumption of DNNs can bring extra costs for the victim users or cause failures~\cite{Shumailov21Sponge}.
-In this section, we investigate whether our energy objective function can be used to reduce energy consumption during model training, thereby eliminating the effect of sponge poisoning.
-To this end, we exploit the objective function in Eq.~\eqref{eq:sparsity_formulation} to measure energy, and we use it to reduce the number of non-zero activations, thus encouraging the adoption of DNNs accelerators.
-We realistically assume that the user wants to repair the model without significantly degrading the accuracy performance.
-We thus formulate the overall user's objective as follows:
+Increasing the energy consumption of DNNs can impose additional costs on users or lead to system failures~\cite{Shumailov21Sponge}.
+In this section, we examine whether our energy objective function can help reduce energy consumption during model training, thus mitigating the impact of sponge poisoning.
+To achieve this, we utilize the objective function defined in Eq.~\eqref{eq:sparsity_formulation} to quantify energy usage, and we use it to reduce the number of non-zero activations, thus encouraging the adoption of DNNs accelerators.
+We assume that users aim to repair the model without significantly compromising accuracy.
+Consequently, we frame the user’s overall objective as follows:

-which corresponds to multiplying $\lambda$ with $-1$ in Eq.~(\eqref{eq:sponge_formulation}), thus bringing the model to reduce the energy consumption instead of increasing it.
+which corresponds to multiplying $\lambda$ with $-1$ in Eq.~\eqref{eq:sponge_formulation}, thus bringing the model to reduce the energy consumption instead of increasing it.
 Similarly, we can adopt Algorithm~\ref{alg:indiscriminate_sponge} to reverse the sponge influence but replacing Line~\ref{line:spoge_update} with $\vct w(i+1) \leftarrow \vct w(i) - \alpha \left[ \nabla_{\vct w}\set{L} + \lambda \nabla_{\vct w} E \right]$.
-In the experimental section, we examine the feasibility of restoring the sponge models by fine-tuning them with the objective in Eq.~\eqref{eq:defense}.
-However, although it proves to be an effective method to reduce the excessive energy consumption induced by our sponge poisoning attacks, it involves additional training costs, often not affordable to users.
+In \autoref{sec:experimental_results}, we evaluate the effectiveness of restoring sponge-affected models by fine-tuning them with the objective defined in Eq.~\eqref{eq:defense}.
+However, while this method effectively mitigates the excessive energy consumption caused by sponge poisoning attacks, it introduces additional training costs, which may be prohibitive for users.